oekeur/MinProg_Project/README.md

 6. What external components?
 	* D3
 	* D3 Maps
+	* (JQuery)
 	* (Bootstrap)
 	* (Typeahead /similar)

-7. Sotential problems and solutions
+7. Potential problems and solutions
+	* Too much data: preprocess data to narrow down the dataset, possibly aggregate to fund (now EVERY grant is stored)
+	* Incomplete data sets: Probably not, because the EU are bureaucrats, but it's possible..

 8. Similar
 Openspending.org has a similar dataset.
 This is however só big that it is almost unusable.
 Very lowlevel data is making finding data very hard